ElinGrahn/music-quiz/README.md

 * As a visiting user I want it to be easy to move on to te next question
 * As a visiting user I want to see how many questions I have done and how many I have left
 * As a visiting user I want to knowwhich answer id correct
-* As a visiting user At the end I want to see my score
+* As a visiting user I want to see my score at the end
 * As a visiting user I want to be able to try the quiz again

 ## Features